Starcounter-Jack/JSON-Patch/README.md

 ##### For apply individual operations you can use `applyOperation`

-`applyOperation` accepts a single operation object instead of a sequence, and returns the object after applying the operation.
+`jsonpatch.applyOperation` accepts a single operation object instead of a sequence, and returns the object after applying the operation.
 It works with all the standard JSON patch operations (`add, replace, move, test, remove and copy`).

 ```js
 var document = { firstName: "Albert", contactDetails: { phoneNumbers: [] } };